A-Mue/WASA_Clim-Q-Sed_Input-Plot-Stats/README.md

 For the WASA-SED model: A collection of R-scripts to:
 - Generate climate input data in the format needed by WASA-SED,
 - Reformat observed river discharge Q (many txt-Files to 1 joint file; create continuous data, gaps are filled with NA),
-- Statistical analyses: summary and NA statistics
+- Statistical analyses: summary and NA statistics,
 - Plot input and output Climate data, Qobs/mod, and Sediment.

 Climate timerseries (ClimTS): download NCEP data, reformat, analyse statistics &amp; plot.